nelson-lang/nelson-gitbook/markdown/en/mex/README.md

 # MEX functions

-MEX C API is allow to access Nelson, GNU Octave and commercial software functions and extend it's functionality.
+The MEX (MATLAB Executable) module allows C/C++ code to interface with Nelson, extending its functionality and enabling access to Nelson’s engine, variables, and functions.

 ## Functions